stobenski/pro/README.md

 ##### F.A.Q.

-If you have issue with tray like this:
+If you have an issue with tray like this:

 ![](https://raw.githubusercontent.com/gyrfalco/pro/master/screenshots/tray-issue.png)